michaelfuchaka/Code-Challenge-3-Post-Manager/README.md

-## POST MANAGER
+## News Blog App

-This is a simpple blog management web app which is built using the following languages
+This is a simpple news blog  web app  that allows users  to view , create , and manage news articles which is built using the following languages
  - **HTML**
  - **cSS**
- - **JAVASCRIPT** ,with a mock backend served by 'json server'.
+ - **JAVASCRIPT**,
+ it mimics  a real world publsihing platform

 users can:
-- View all blog titles and images in the list
+- View a list of blog  titles(news headlines) and images
-- Click on  a post title from the post-list and seed its  details
+- Click on  a post title from the post-list and see full news articles
-- Add a new blog post
+- Add a new blog post(articles)
-- Ediot and Delete a post
+- Ediot and Delete existing news posts

 ---

 ## Features
-- Fetch and display posts from a mock API
+- Fetch and display blog posts(news articles) from a mock API
-- Clicl a title to view post details
+- Click a title to view post details
-- Add a new blog post using a form
+- Add a new blog post (news article) using a form
-- Edit an existing post title and content
+- Edit an existing post title(news headkline) and content
 - Delete a blog post

 ---